 Kia Niro PHEV range MPG, CO2 & charging

 The two big attractions of the Kia Niro PHEV are the extra distance it can go on a single charge and the low rate of company-car tax it incurs.
-With a claimed range of 36 miles on electric power, the Niro should go further than the plug-in version of the Toyota Prius, which has a zero-emission range of 30 miles.
-However, if you want a longer electric range on a plug-in car, Hyundai says its Ioniq Plug-In can do 39 miles.
+With a claimed range of 30 miles on electric power, the Niro should match or better the range of plug-in versions of the Toyota Prius and Hyundai Ioniq.

 Kia Niro PHEV range